eoos-systems/eoos-project-if-win32/README.md

 C:\REPOSITORY\EOOS\build> .\codebase\tests\RelWithDebInfo\EoosTests --gtest_shuffle
 ```

-> On developing and intergation stages the *--config* parameters must be checked for all the
+> On developing and intergation stages the *--config* parameter must be checked for all the
 > *Release*, *Debug*, *RelWithDebInfo*, *MinSizeRel* configurations.